-o-economic appraisal of high ranking Gap A options Description Option BCR Option A4.1b: Basingstoke - Overhead AC electrification from Basingstoke to Exeter, following cross country BCR 3.1 Exeter electrification to Plymouth.
-Option enables conversion of Waterloo to West of England DOIX 5.1 services.
-Option A10.1e: Overhead AC electrification from: Liverpool to Manchester Oxford Road via St. Helens Junction.
-Guide Bridge to Leeds Leeds to Colton Junction.
-Micklefield to Hull BCR 1.2 Selby to Temple Hirst Junction.
-Northallerton to Middlesbrough (includes financial Hambleton East to North, Hambleton South to West benefits to open acces operators) North cross Option permits the following services to convert to electric traction: Pennine Newcastle to Manchester Airport (Assuming Leeds to Hull to Manchester Piccadilly Colton Junction. costs Middlesbrough to Manchester Airport are allocated to cross Scarborough to Liverpool becomes a York to Liverpool service (via St. Helens country scheme: Junction.), extending Blackpool North-York services to Scarborough Leeds to Huddersfield BCR 5.8) London to Hull (franchise and open access operators) Selby to Wakefield (splitting at Leeds) Liverpool Lime St. to Manchester Airport (via St. Helens) Liverpool - Warrington Bank Quay York - Selby / Hull Options A13.4, A13.5b and A19.2: Overhead AC electrification of the following track sections in three phases, following Great Western, North cross Pennine and Midland Main Line electrification: Birmingham to Basingstoke via Coventry and Solihull, and north of Birmingham enabling access to Central Rivers depot (via Water Orton and Lichfield routes) Infilling the route between Central Rivers and the North East / Scotland, including the route to Derby, Doncaster to Sheffield, and Moorthorpe to Swinton BCR 5.1 Bromsgrove to Plymouth, including the short spur to Gloucester (Assuming Leeds to Cross country Option permits the following services to convert to electric traction: Colton Junction. costs Cross country long distance services to / from South Coast, South West, North West, are also allocated to North East and Scotland cross country scheme Reading-Basingstoke BCR 3.4) Oxford-Banbury Bristol Parkway / Temple Meads to Weston Super Mare / Taunton services, and reinstatement of Cardiff to Taunton services which were assumed to be split at Bristol following Great Western electrification Paignton to Exeter St. Davids Paddington to West of England services (including Weston Super Mare) which operate via Bristol Temple Meads Option A12.2c: Overhead AC electrification of Reading to Cogload Junction, following GWML Positive financial case Berks and electrification and cross country electrification to Plymouth. over appraisal period lants left end a set of the This permits long distance West of England services from Paddington to convert to (effectively infinite electric traction.
-Beyond Plymouth, the RUS assumes that through services will be socio-economic BCR) maintained by attaching a diesel loco at Plymouth.
-London suburban services between
+Table 6.5 - Socio-economic appraisal of high ranking gap A options4 Description Option BCR Basingstoke - Exeter Option A4.1b: Overhead AC electrification from Basingstoke to Exeter, following cross-country electrification to Plymouth.
+Option enables conversion of Waterloo to West of England services.
+BCR 3.1 North Cross- Pennine Option A10.1b: Overhead AC electrification from: - Guide Bridge to Leeds - Leeds to Colton Junction - Micklefield to Hull - Selby to Temple Hirst Junction - Northallerton to Middlesbrough - Hambleton East to North, Hambleton South to West.
+Option permits the following services to convert to electric traction: - Newcastle to Manchester Airport - Hull to Manchester Piccadilly - Middlesbrough to Liverpool becomes a York to Liverpool service (via Chat Moss), extending Blackpool North - York diesel services to Scarborough - Leeds to Huddersfield - London to Hull (franchise and open access operators) - Selby to Wakefield (splitting at Leeds) - York to Selby/Hull.
+BCR 1.6 (Includes financial benefits to open access operators) (If Leeds to Colton Junction costs are allocated to cross- country scheme, then positive financial case over appraisal period) Cross- country Options A13.4, A13.5b and A19.2: Overhead AC electrification of the following track sections in three phases, following GWML, North Cross-Pennine and MML electrification: Birmingham to Oxford via Solihull, Coventry to Learnington and Reading to Basingstoke, and north of Birmingham enabling access to Central Rivers depot (via Water Orton and Lichfield routes); Infilling the route between Central Rivers and the North East/Scotland, including the route to Derby, Doncaster to Sheffield, and Moorthorpe to Swinton; Bromsgrove to Plymouth, including the short spur to Gloucester.
+Option permits the following services to convert to electric traction: Cross-country long distance services to/from South Coast, South West, North West, North East and Scotland Reading to Basingstoke Oxford to Banbury Bristol Parkway/Temple Meads to Weston Super Mare/Taunton services, and reinstatement of Cardiff to Taunton services which were assumed to be split at Bristol following Great Western electrification Paignton to Exeter St. Davids Paddington to West of England services (including Weston Super Mare) which operate via Bristol Temple Meads.
+BCR 5.1 (If Leeds to Colton Junction costs are also allocated to cross-country scheme: BCR 3.4)